source-separation/tutorial/_sources/basics/representations.md

 be broken down into these three steps.
 We want to note that each of these three steps might in fact involve multiple separate substeps.

-Therefore an important aspect of an audio representation is {term}`invertability`, or whether a signal that is converted from a waveform to a new representation can reliably be converted back to a waveform with little-to-no error.
+Therefore an important aspect of an audio representation is invertability, or whether a signal that is converted from a waveform to a new representation can reliably be converted back to a waveform with little-to-no error.
 Artifacts that arise from converting back and forth will be audible in our separation output, so